Mountain railways of India

 Three of the lines, the Darjeeling Himalayan Railway, the Nilgiri Mountain Railway, and the Kalka–Shimla Railway, are collectively designated as a UNESCO World Heritage Site under the name "Mountain Railways of India".
-Two more, namely the Matheran Hill Railway and the Kangra Valley Railway, are on the tentative list of UNESCO World Heritage Sites.
+Two more, the Matheran Hill Railway and the Kangra Valley Railway, are on the tentative list of UNESCO World Heritage Sites.
 The Nilgiri Mountain Railway is also the only rack and pinion railway in India.

 Mountain railways, such as the Jammu–Baramulla line and the Chota Char Dham Railway, are currently under construction, and others are in the planning stage, such as the Srinagar–Leh line and the Bhanupli–Leh line.
 All the mountain railways constructed in recent times use broad-gauge.

+Hertitage railways

+Following has been designated and preserved as the heritage railways.

 World Heritage Sites

-Three railways, the Darjeeling Himalayan Railway(दार्जिलिंग हिमालयन रेलवे), the Nilgiri Mountain Railway (नीलगिरी माउंटैन रेलवे)and the Kalka–Shimla Railway (शिवालिक हिल रेलवे), are collectively designated as a UNESCO World Heritage Site under the name Mountain Railways of India.
-The Matheran Hill Railway (माथेरन हिल रेलवे)and Kangra Valley Railway (कांगड़ा वैली रेलवे)are on the tentative list of UNESCO World Heritage Sites.
+Three railways, the Darjeeling Himalayan Railway, the Nilgiri Mountain Railway and the Kalka–Shimla Railway are collectively designated as a UNESCO World Heritage Site under the name Mountain Railways of India.
+The Matheran Hill Railway and Kangra Valley Railway are on the tentative list of UNESCO World Heritage Sites.
 The basis of UNESCO's designation of the Mountain Railways of India as a World Heritage Site is "outstanding examples of bold, ingenious engineering solutions for the problem of establishing an effective rail link through rugged, mountainous terrain."
 The Darjeeling Himalayan Railway received the honor first in 1999 by UNESCO followed by the Nilgiri Mountain Railway in 2005.
 The Kalka–Shimla Railway received the designation in 2008.
 The three routes together have been titled the Mountain Railways of India under UNESCO World Heritage Site criteria ii and iv, within the Asia-Pacific region.
 The Matheran Hill Railway, a fourth mountain line, has been nominated and is pending approval by the international body.